 Here’s a list of resources (blog, forums, sites, tools) that I visit and recommend.
-Books are listed in their own page.

 Great Personal Finance Blogs

 …’cause without great masters one won’t achieve great goals.

 The Simple Dollar is, in my opinion, the single best blog on Personal Finance around.
 I’m following it since 2007/2008, before Trent – the founder – quit his job to become a full time writer.
 At one point Trent sold the website and became simply one of the writers.
 I was selfishly disappointed and as reaction boycotted other writers on the blog.
 What an asshole I was!
 While Trent keeps up with writing awesome posts with more and more focus on ethical and psychological aspects of FI, other writers are good enough for starters.
 I bought Trent first book 365 Ways to Live Cheap back in the frugal days and it saved me at least 100 times its own cost!
 Thanks Trent for all you’ve written so far.
 One day we’ll play boardgames together 😉

 I discovered MMM too late, when the post frequency was already low.
 I binge read every single post in the archive since then and that was my FI Epiphany.
 Badassity is the keyword.
 Complainypants, go away!
 MMM’s message is that being frugal is cool and a demonstration of strength and being rich has nothing to do with money.
 You’re rich when your spending decisions are made as if the price were $0.00 and your work and income decisions are made as if the wage were $0.00.

 Jacob reached FI before turning 30 and with a modest salary via extreme frugality and insourcing.
 His blog (and his awesome book) expose the Reinassance Man model, where he blames specialization in favor of diversification of skills.
 His blog is the most philosophical one around Money, Time, Needs and Wants.
 A must.